Vonage/vonage-python-sdk/README.md

 from nexmo.sms import Sms

 #Option 3
-import nexmo #then tou can use nexmo.Sms() to create an instance
+import nexmo #then you can use nexmo.Sms() to create an instance
 ```

 - Create an instance